Best Things to Do in BRUSSELS, the Capital of Europe

 Did You Enjoy This Post?
 Then You Might Like Also These:

-* Disclaimer: I appreciate that visit Brussels supported my blogger trip by supplying me with a 72 hours Brussels Card including a Travel Card.
+* Disclaimer: I appreciate that Visit Brussels supported both my blogger trips by supplying me with a 72-hour Brussels Card including a Travel Card.
 However, all opinions on these services are mine and weren’t by any means influenced by my cooperation partner.

 There are affiliate links in this article.
 By purchasing items through my affiliate links at no extra cost to you, I will receive a small commission.
 This helps me to run this site.

-83 Replies to “A Guide to the Capital of Europe: BRUSSELS is For Everyone”
+83 Replies to “Best Things to Do in BRUSSELS, the Capital of Europe”

 1. Great guide.
 I recently visited Brussels and had a great time.
 The city was full of charming neighborhoods, delicious food, and interesting museums.
 I particularly enjoyed visiting the Atomium and the European Parliament, and of course trying some of the famous Belgian chocolate and beer.